geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Monitor_Office_365.md

 This task guides you though a variety of tools used to troubleshoot different mail conflict scenarios.
 To prepare yourself for mail flow problems that may occur within Adatum’s Exchange environment, you have decided to create a test scenario to analyze some of the troubleshooting options available to you.

 1. Switch to your Domain Controller (LON-DC1) VM.
-You should still be logged into Microsoft 365 as Holly Dickson.
+You should still be logged into Microsoft 365 as Holly Spencer.

 2. In **Internet Explorer**, select the **Office 365 home page** tab, which should still be open (if not, navigate to **https://portal.office.com** and log in as **Holly@M365xZZZZZZ.onmicrosoft.com** and **Pa55w.rd**).